photo/frontend/documentation/schemas/Photo.markdown

   * id, Base 36 value of a base 10 auto-incremented value
   * appId, A string identifing the application creating this entry
+  * url, Url to view this photo on the user's OpenPhoto site
   * host, Host on which this photo resides
   * title, A title for the photo up to 100 chars
   * description, A description for the photo up to 255 chars